 - Coronary artery disease.
-The coronary arteries are the major blood vessels that supply heart with blood, oxygen and nutrients.
+The coronary arteries are the major blood vessels that supply the heart with blood, oxygen, and nutrients.
 Coronary artery disease develops when these arteries become damaged or diseased — usually due to a buildup of deposits containing cholesterol and other substances (plaques).

 - Heart rhythm problems (arrhythmias).
 Heart arrhythmias occur when the electrical impulses that coordinate your heart rhythm don't function properly, causing your heart to beat too fast, too slowly or irregularly.

 - Guide treatment of heart disorders.
 An exercise stress test can help your doctor find out how well treatment is working for a known cardiac disease.
 It may also be used to help establish the treatment plan for you by showing how much exercise your heart can handle.

 - A stress test can also help determine the timing of cardiac surgery, such as valve replacement.
 In some people with heart failure, stress test results may help the doctor determine whether you need a heart transplant or other advanced therapies.

 You will be given specific instructions on how to prepare for your test.You may need to avoid caffeine on the day of the test.
 You may be asked not to eat, drink or smoke for a period of time before a stress test.
 If you use an inhaler for asthma or other breathing problems, bring it to the test.
 Make sure your doctor and the health care team member monitoring your stress test know that you use an inhaler.
 Wear or bring comfortable clothes and walking shoes.

 What you can expect During a stress test